ZacharyHerfkens/word_gen/README.md

 # Word Generator

-A word generator for conlangs.
+A word generator for conlangs, written in Python3.
 The aim of this generator is to be as simple as possible to do the basics, while still providing the tools to produce extremely complicated word shapes with a minimal amount of work.

 ## Syntax